xarunoba/ccoco/.github/README.md

   "filesDir": "." // this is the directory where the config file will be placed when switched every branch change.
 }
 ```

+### Preflights

+You can set your preflight scripts in the `.ccoco/preflights` directory.
+These scripts will execute before `ccoco`.

+> This will only run when you have injected `ccoco` via the `ccoco githook` command.